axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/api-design-principles.md

 When exposing a collection resource, incorporating pagination into your API design is essential.
 In fact, predicting the precise amount of data to be returned is often not straightforward.
 Therefore, APIs **SHOULD** handle of resource pagination, including specifying default values in cases where they are not explicitly provided by the client.

-A collection resource **SHOULD** provide navigation links for navigating within the collection.
-This links enable clients to navigate through the paginated results.
+when possible, a collection resource **SHOULD** provide navigation links for navigating within the collection.
+These links enable clients to navigate through the paginated results.
 Simplifying client's job in constructing URLs for subsequent requests.

+#### Offset vs Token based pagination

+* Offset-based pagination relies on specifying a numerical offset, and generally a limit, to determine where a set of results should begin, allowing clients to request subsequent pages by incrementing or decrementing this offset.

+* Offset-based pagination is simple to implement, it is most suited in these cases:

+    * Ordered data
+    * Small dataset

+    Example

+    ```
+    GET /classifieds?offset=20&limit=15
+    ```

+* In token-based pagination, a unique token is used to represent a specific point in the dataset, enabling clients to retrieve subsequent pages by providing this token rather than relying on numerical offsets.

+* Token based pagination is most suited in these cases:

+    * Large datasets
+    * Cursor stability is required, * i.e.* Cursors remain valid even if the underlying data changes, as long as the cursor points to a valid position in the dataset

+    Example

+    ```
+    GET /classifieds?start=VGhpcyBpcyBhIHBhZ2luYXRpb24gdG9rZW4=&limit=50
+    ```